[###style:css-sidetoc]

 The "mentoring" is a feature.

-* Until ~ 2016, gdocs looked like the old Etherpad — no "A4 format" paper margin
+* Until ~ 2016, gdocs looked like the old Etherpad — no "A4 format" paper margin, silly styling, etc.

-* Some time later, it became like MS Word (to "simplify").
+* But some time later, it became like MS Word (to "simplify").

-* Now in 2020, the new versions of Etherpad are trying to "simplify" to look like google docs!
+* Now in 2020, the new versions of Etherpad are trying to "simplify" to look like gdocs!
+They adopted a default style with a "paper"-like margin.

-Remember Ted Nelson's words about word / PDFs already back in the 1980s: "WE ALMOST ESCAPED THE PRISON OF PAPER — FOUR WALLS, YOU KNOW".
-But because of capital's toxicity — that ultimately manifests in the tired relation of "users" towards "products" — "ms word" and now "gdocs" are still tying us down.
-At least Etherpad is free software, where of course you can turn the "simplification features" off.
+Because capital's inherent toxicity — manifested via the dogmatism of tired relation of "users" of "products" — these degenerated tools are still tying us down.
+At least Etherpad is free software, where of course you can turn the "simplifications" off.

 We need to create our own media

-And we need to actually stop just saying that, and actually do it.
+And to actually stop just sometimes saying that, and actually do it.

 Deciding to adopt "imperfect" media is a first step of that process of making autonomy.
-The next ones are, together, learning to learn, navigating our options & making the right decisions.
+The next ones are, together, learning to teach—learn, navigating our options & making the right decisions.

 But as already said, using these tools effectively goes beyond just "tool instructions".